ntrezowan/the-plain/_posts/2019-03-17-renew-ssl-certificate-for-f5.md

 ### Renew SSL certificate using existing certificate/key

-If you have obtained the site certificate and private key without using CSR, then you can install the site certificate (example.crt) by following “Import Site Certificate” section above.
+If you have obtained the site certificate (example.crt) and private key (example.key) without using CSR, then you can install the site certificate by following "Import Site Certificate" section above.

 To import the private key, do the following;
 ```